 Residence Hall Construction Schedule

 - Residence hall and utility infrastructure construction began in November 2017.
 Crane work to raise the structure of the new residence hall, and both exterior and interior work, will be underway through the 2018-2019 academic year.

 - Demolition of the 400 block of Brandon Avenue, improvements to the streetscape, and construction on the new student health building (500 block) will also take place during the 2018-2019 academic year.

 Please contact us with any questions about the Brandon Avenue Residence Hall project.

-The second Brandon Avenue upperclass residence hall will provide between 300 and 400 additional beds and approximately 100 parking spaces on a site north of Bice House and the first Brandon Avenue residence hall).
+The second Brandon Avenue upperclass residence hall will provide between 300 and 400 additional beds and approximately 100 parking spaces on a site north of Bice House and Bond House (the first Brandon Avenue residence hall).
 UVA's Board of Visitors’ Buildings and Grounds Committee approved the schematic design for this second phase of residence hall construction on Brandon Avenue in March 2020.
 These apartment-style residences will offer single rooms and amenities comparable to off-Grounds housing options.
 The Brandon district will support the development of upperclass housing in an ideal location on Central Grounds, strengthening the University’s distinctive residential culture.

 Elkus Manfredi Architects is the architectural firm recommended for the project.